 Alternatively, you can take the Loop 101 to McDowell Road and turn west.
 Continue six blocks to Galvin Parkway, take a left, and then another left at the first roundabout.
 Parking is free.

 If you're using public transportation, take the light rail to the Washington/Priest Station and transfer to Bus 56 north.
 The bus stops in the garden’s parking lot.
 A one-day pass for local bus and light rail transport is $4.

 How to Visit

-The Desert Botanical Garden is open daily except Thanksgiving Day, Christmas Day, and July 1 through July 5.
+The Desert Botanical Garden is open daily except on Thanksgiving, Christmas, and July 4.
 Hours are seasonal, and the garden may close early for special events, so check the calendar before you go.
-Garden members can enter the garden an hour early on Wednesday and Sunday.
+Garden members can enter an hour early on Wednesday and Sunday.

-Admission is $14.95 to $29.95 (depending on the season) for adults and $9.95 to $14.95 for children 3 to 17.
-Children under 3, active military personnel and members get in free.
+The cost of admission depends on the season; entry ranges from $14.95 to $29.95 for adults and $9.95 to $14.95 for children between the ages of 3 and 17.
+Children under 3, active military personnel, and members get in free.
 General admission does not include special events or exhibitions.

 Things to Do Nearby